MinhMXC/tp/docs/UserGuide.md

     * `CONNECTION_1` and `CONNECTION_2` **must be a positive integer** 1, 2, 3, …​
 * If either, or both, of the connections `CONNECTION_1` and `CONNECTION_2` do not exist in the list, expect a message informing that no relationship is found.
+* **Note**:
-* **Note**: Finding the chain of relationships between the same person will only show that person, even though a relationship cannot exist between the same person.
+  1. Finding the chain of relationships between the same person will only show that person, even though a relationship cannot exist between the same person.
+  2. If added a new person or relationship, you should use `listrel` again to reevaluate the relationship list shown. **However,** changes in fields (e.g. name, relationship description) do not require reevaluation of the relationship list.

 Examples:
 *  `listrel p1/1`.
 Shows a list of connections who has a relationship to ID 1 and the description of their relationships.